tylerrussin/C4ADS-Project/README.md

 **Not Obvious List**

-By design, this list contains words that are more common.
+By design, this list contains more common words.
 When filtration is done with this list it flags dual-use transitions on a broader level.
 It succeeds at capturing flagged transactions but it has a much higher risk of falsely labeling a non-dual-use transaction as one.
 As a consequence having more falsely labeled data will affect any future predictive model’s ability to find patterns and make predictions.

 **Tasks that need to be done**